 UNICEF also have a helpful page of clear information aimed at parents, but applicable to everyone.
 This includes a section (towards the bottom of the page) on the best way to talk about COVID-19 (do’s and don’ts).

 See the resources and links on the right of the page for posters and information, including on how to make “tippy taps” – a simple but effective way to enable hand washing.
+The Centre for Affordable Water and Sanitation Technology (CAWST) has gathered a selection of resources for WASH practitioners, which includes many useful guides to making things such as soap solutions and other disinfectants.

 There are many myths circulating on social media about COVID-19.
 The WHO has a myth buster section with downloadable posters.